JaanBode/IsometricGame/README.md

 # IsometricGame
-need Unity installed to run this project
+need Unity installed to run this project.
 Action RPG game with isometric view focused on storytelling in early stages of development